scramble85/front/README.md

-# front
+# Front-End

-1. For menu: If there's list insie of nav menu - class will be added to paent element and chevron will be placed for identify dropdown
+1. For menu: If there's list inside of navigation menu - class will be added to parent element and chevron will placed to identify dropdown
 2. Implemented using SCSS and JavaScript